Geenflauwideewakhierkanzetten/Photographers-Gallery/readme.rst

 License
 *******

-The hole system can be used for private or commercial use.
-But a donation would be appreciated.
+The hole system can be used for private use, you can not sell this as your own.
+If you would like to sell this in a package of your own contact me and I am sure we can come to some kind or a agreement.
+If you use it privatly a donation would be appreciated.
 This took a long time to create.
 You can donate threw paypal to pjcasteels@gmail.com

 *********